risk-first/website/menagerie/Communication-Risk.md

 #### Invisibility Risk In Software

-As soon as you create a function, you are doing abstraction.
-You are saying:  “I now have this operation.
+As soon as you create a function, you are doing abstraction.  <!-- tweet-end -->You are saying:  “I now have this operation.
 The details, I won’t mention again, but from now on, it’s called **f**”  And suddenly, “**f**” hides.
 It is working invisibly.
 Things go on in **f** that people don’t necessarily need to understand.
 There may be some documentation, or tacit knowledge around what **f** is, and what it does, but it’s not necessarily right.
 Referring to **f** is a much simpler job than understanding **f**.

 We try to mitigate this via (for the most part) documentation, but this is a terrible deal:  because we can't understand the original, (un-abstracted) implementation, we now need to write some simpler documentation, which _explains_ the abstraction, in terms of further abstractions, and this is where things start to get murky.

 [Invisibility Risk](Communication-Risk#invisibility-risk) is mainly [Hidden Risk](Glossary#Hidden-Risk).
 (Mostly, _you don't know what you don't know_.)
-But you can carelessly _hide things from yourself_ with software:
+But you can carelessly _hide things from yourself_ with software<!-- tweet-end -->:

  - Adding a thread to an application that doesn't report whether it's worked, failed, or is running out of control and consuming all the cycles of the CPU.
  - Redundancy can increase reliability, but only if you know when servers fail, and fix them quickly.
 Otherwise, you only see problems when the last server fails.
  - When building a webservice, can you assume that it's working for the users in the way you want it to?

-When you build a software service, or even implement a thread, ask yourself:  "How will I know next week that this is working properly?"
-If the answer involves manual work and investigation, then your implementation has just cost you in [Invisibility Risk](Communication-Risk#invisibility-risk).
+When you build a software service, or even implement a thread, ask yourself:  "How will I know next week that this is working properly?"  <!-- tweet-end -->If the answer involves manual work and investigation, then your implementation has just cost you in [Invisibility Risk](Communication-Risk#invisibility-risk).

 #### Invisibility Risk In Conversation

 [Invisibility Risk](Communication-Risk#invisibility-risk) is risk due to information not sent.
 But because humans don't need a complete understanding of a concept to use it, we can cope with some [Invisibility Risk](Communication-Risk#invisibility-risk) in communication, and this saves us time when we're talking.
 It would be _painful_ to have conversations if, say, the other person needed to understand everything about how cars worked in order to discuss cars.

-For people, [Abstraction](Glossary#abstraction) is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work.
-This divorcing of "what" from "how" is the essence of abstraction and is what makes language useful.
+For people, [Abstraction](Glossary#abstraction) is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work. <!-- tweet-end --> This divorcing of "what" from "how" is the essence of abstraction and is what makes language useful.

-The debt of [Invisibility Risk](Communication-Risk#invisibility-risk) comes due when you realise that _not_ being given the details _prevents_ you from reasoning about it effectively.
-Let's think about this in the context of a project status meeting, for example:
+The debt of [Invisibility Risk](Communication-Risk#invisibility-risk) comes due when you realise that _not_ being given the details _prevents_ you from reasoning about it effectively.<!-- tweet-end -->  Let's think about this in the context of a project status meeting, for example:

 - Can you be sure that the status update contains all the details you need to know?
 - Is the person giving the update wrong or lying?